Share Your Strength

 • the wisdom you share with others.

 Strength can also come from asking for, and accepting, help.
 If you are struggling with isolation, grief or loss, substance usestaying sober during pregnancy, or supporting a loved one through sobriety, you are not alone.
-Members of Southwest Alaska communities have graciously shared what gives them the strength to keep going, even through the most difficult times.
+Members of communities throughout Alaska have shared what gives them the strength to keep going, even through the most difficult times.

 Ozzy (Joseph) Friday